Merovius/merovius.github.io/content/posts/2018-06-03-why-doesnt-go-have-variance-in.markdown

 }
 ```

-So in this case, there just *is* not relationship between the composite types.
+So in this case, there just *is* not a relationship between the composite types.
 This is called *invariance*.

 ---